 Resolutions 7, 10, 11, and 12 were all related to full inclusion of LGBTQIA+ persons.
 Thanks to a spirit of holy conferencing by their respective authors, the four resolutions were combined into Resolution 15: Supporting Full Inclusion of LGBTQIA+ Persons and Rejecting the Traditional Plan.

 At the recommendation of the Resolutions Committee, conference members voted to suspend the Standing Rules of the Annual Conference.
 The suspension of the rules allowed Resolution 15 to be presented to the body after the stated submission deadline.
-After some amendments and lively debate, Resolution 15 passed by a significant margin.
+After some amendments and lively debate, Resolution 15 passed by a vote of 60.31% Yes to 39.69% No.

 Next, Charlie Hatch, conference Youth Legislative Affairs Person presented four resolutions from the 2018 Annual Conference Session for Youth (ACS).
 The youth who originally proposed each resolution were able to speak to the conference members.
 These resolutions addressed efficient church energy usage, called for diversity in youth events, advocated for churches to serve fair trade coffee, and encouraged churches to help address the pain caused by the opioid epidemic by hosting Narcotics Anonymous family support groups in every county.
 The body thanked the youth for their leadership and witness.